 I am aware that every single shot in the sample set could be taken at box speed using a tripod.
 In real life I am going to use E100 @800 for handheld concert photos, quick nigh (you actually can shot handheld at night) and evening shots and most of all for poorly lit indoor photos with no flash.

 I definitely will shot more Ektachrome @800 ISO and also investigate 2 stop push coupled with faster lens.
 The latter I believe may provide significantly better quality without sacrificing the ability to shot handheld in poor lighting conditions.

-Anyways, like with any other slide film, pushed or not: avoid contrast and you’ll be fine.
+Anyways, like with any other slide film, pushed or not: avoid high contrast and you’ll be fine.
 Even with Kodak Ektachrome E100 pushed to ISO 800.